 Bridging Europe and Asia, the Caucasus spans Georgia, Azerbaijan, Armenia, plus areas in Iran, Turkey, and Russia.
 From alpine meadows to semi-deserts, it features nine different climate zones, supporting a fantastic range of species.

 Picture lush subtropical forests in one area and then high-altitude tundra in another.
-The Caucasus supports the goitered gazelle, the endangered Caucasian leopard, the red deer to name a few, and a range of notable migratory birds along the Caspian Sea flyaways.
+The Caucasus supports the goitered gazelle, the endangered Caucasian leopard, the red deer to name a few, and a range of notable migratory birds along the Caspian Sea flyways.

 Irano-Anatolian